 - Please, use water sparingly!
 Clean water is a precious resource in Himalayan Kingdom and should not be taken for granted.

 - Avoid bringing things with you that will contribute to local pollution.
 Bring as few plastic bags, disposable water bottles and toiletries, wrappers, and the like from your home country.
 Instead, try to bring things that you will keep with you.
-If you do need disposable items, do your best to purchase them in Nepal, Tibet and Bhutan, so that you are not bringing waste into the country.
+If you do need disposable items, do your best to purchase them in country where you are visiting, so that you are not bringing waste into the country.

 - Be mindful!
 Keep in mind that the goal is to give back to the local communities, and fulfill our social and environmental responsibilities.
 During your stay, The country where you travel will be your new home, just remember to treat it as such by integrating your quotidian practices as best you can!